devloic/awogen/README.md

 Define annotated classes with dart and let awogen create :

 - the corresponding collections with attributes
-- the final classes with fields mapping to attributes so you can you use autocompletion
+- the final classes with fields mapping to collection attributes so you can you use autocompletion inside your IDE
+- helper functions to read and write data

 ## Getting started